-IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16 (Amendments) "Reformation of reference rates - Phase $2^{"}$
+IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16 (Amendments) "Reformation of reference rates - Phase 2"

 These amendments supplement those issued in 2019 and focus on the impact it has on financial statements when a company replaces the old reference rate with an alternative one as a result of reformation.
 In particular, the amendments are to do with how a company will account for changes in the contractual cash flows for financial instruments, changes in its hedging relations and the information it is to disclose.
-The amendment did not have a material effect on the Company's financial statements.
+These amendments did not affect the Company's financial statements.